-Slime is being sent to space, Newsround has had a look at what other strange items have been sent out of this world.
+Scientists will very shortly be sending some slime into space so that astronauts can learn more about how a non-water fluid behaves in microgravity.
+Newsround has had a look at what other strange items have been sent out of this world!

 Movie prop: Luke Skywalker's lightsaber was sent to space in 2007, it travelled on the Discovery shuttlecraft and marked the 30th anniversary of the original Star Wars film in 1977.
 The Force was with the shuttlecraft crew, obviously.